Automattic/jetpack/to-test.md

 - We've improved the way comment avatars were stored and displayed.
 To test, try leaving comments while logged in, logged out, from Twitter, Facebook, Google+, or WordPress.com, and make sure all avatars are always displayed properly.

+### Contact Form

+- We've changed the way that contact forms are titled- please use the forms and make sure that responses show up correctly in your wp-admin

 ### Custom CSS

 - It is now possible to use multiple `display` properties in Custom CSS.
 You can follow the instructions [here](https://github.com/Automattic/jetpack/issues/4176) to test.